 North Korea says it recovered crashed South Korean military drone, KCNA says

-SEOUL (Reuters) – North Korea said it had discovered the remains of a crashed South Korean military drone, state media KCNA reported on Saturday.
+SEOUL (Reuters) -North Korea said on Saturday it had discovered the remains of a crashed South Korean military drone, suggesting it was on a propaganda mission in the latest confrontation between the two involving cross-border flying objects.

 DPRK is short for the Democratic People’s Republic of Korea, North Korea’s official name, and ROK stands for Republic of Korea, the South’s formal name.